 Clinical trials for kidney health Innovations that include everyone

-Clinical trials are about more than research; they're about making sure new treatments work for everyone.
-Yet Black and Hispanic communities remain underrepresented in kidney research, even though they are most impacted by the disease.
+Clinical trials are about making sure new drugs, treatments, or medical devices work for everyone.
+Yet, Black and Hispanic communities remain underrepresented in kidney research, even though they are most impacted by the disease.

 Find a clinical trial